vectordotdev/timber-io/_docs/app/tutorials/view-in-request-context.md

 title: View in Request Context
 ---

-Have you ever searched for a line and wanted to see it in the context of the HTTP request.
+Have you ever searched for a line and wanted to see it in the context of the HTTP request?
 Timber makes this easy with the `http` context: